PedroLuisBernardos/Equinox-template-for-Proximity/README.md

 ## How to use the Planeswalker template

 I adapted the CantaPerMe#3540 `.psd` templates to make it easier for you to create your own pw templates.
 You will need to make some photoshop or to ask someone to make it for you in the `Request` section [of the discord](https://discord.gg/QwV3KnwsDC).
-Those templates are in this project: `pw back.psd` and `pw front and flip.psd`.
+Those templates can be found [in this Google Drive](https://drive.google.com/drive/folders/1VCrE84mhYUwONlbEyYIGCNSI_YwhG4j4).

 In this example, I should have modified the `x` and the `y` variables to adjust the image position with the default template, but the point is to show you that the pw symbols are not added by default.